Supersonic (Oasis song): Release and performance

-Music Videos
+Music videos

 Two music videos were shot for the song.
 The first was directed by Mark Szaszy and intended for a British audience that features the song in its entirety.
 The other video was directed by Nick Egan and uses the American radio edit.

-The Szaszy video is shot during January 1994 features the band performing on top of a hotel opposite King's Cross Station mostly in black and white and interspersed with shots of planes flying through the sky.
+The Szaszy video was shot in January 1994 and features the band performing on top of a hotel opposite King's Cross Station, mostly in black and white and interspersed with shots of planes flying through the sky.
 It was the first music video the band shot.
-Noel later recalled being surprised by the lack of glamour and preparation for the shoot.
+Noel Gallagher later recalled being surprised by the lack of glamour and preparation for the shoot.
 This began a pattern in which the band refused to take the video making process seriously and in some cases actively sabotaged the making of future videos.

-The Egan video was shot in Cabazon, California during the bands first North American Tour and features the Cabazon Dinosaurs.
+The Egan video was shot in Cabazon, California during the band's first North American Tour and features the Cabazon Dinosaurs.
 The video features the Gallagher brothers being driven in a car through the surrounding desert landscape.
-Some of the footage of the band performing were repurposed for the Some Might Say music video when Liam refused to participate in that video's shoot.
+Some of the footage of the band performing was repurposed for the "Some Might Say" music video when Liam refused to participate in that video's shoot.